Common Name: ornamental onion

 Zone: 4 to 9

 Sun: Full sun to part shade

 Tolerate: Deer, Drought

-Easily grown in average, medium, well-drained soils in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Best in full sun.
 Plant bulbs in fall or early spring.
 Plant seeds in spring.

 No serious insect or disease problems.
-In flowering decreases over time, tufts should be dug up, divided and replanted.
+If flowering decreases over time, tufts should be dug up, divided and replanted.

 Group or mass in rock gardens or border fronts for enjoyment of fall bloom.